wgoops/fizzbuzz-all-languages-ever/A#/A#_Journal.md

 A# is a port of Ada.
 I don't know what that is.

-Excitingly enough, A# is apparently integrated into visual studio 2005.
+Excitingly enough, A# is integrated into visual studio 2005.
 I can barely contain myself.
-I have apparently installed a# from a shady-looking sourceforge exe.
+I have installed a# from a shady-looking sourceforge exe.
 It wanted to install onto C:\.

 It installed an empty directory with a 1kB.
 The file is titled, "Limitations.txt".
 Here is its contents:
     Does not handle importing "ref bool", "ref int", "ref float"